 - Live Test Ranges

 Since 1989, ASTi has been at the forefront of voice communications innovation, delivering products that provide RoIP bridging, networked-voice distribution and simulated radio communications.
 ASTi reproduces battlefield and cockpit sound effects and provides artificially intelligent, voice-enabled virtual role-players that enhance live and simulated training.
-To date, ASTi has fielded over 9,400 systems at more than 800 sites in 49 countries.
+Over the past 30 years, ASTi has fielded over 10,219 systems at more than 800 installation sites in the U.S. and 49 other countries.
 To learn more about ASTi, please visit www.asti-usa.com.